magento/knowledge-base/src/troubleshooting/general/pwa-studio-browser-not-trust-generated-ssl-certificate.md

 ---
 title: "PWA Studio: browser not trust generated SSL certificate"
-labels: Magento PWA, troubleshooting, browser, PWA, SSL, certificate
+labels: Magento PWA,troubleshooting,browser,PWA,SSL,certificate,PWA Studio for Adobe Commerce
 ---

 This article provides a solution to an untrusted, generated SSL certificate warning in your browser when you navigate to a local instance of your PWA Studio storefront during development.

 ## Affected products and versions

-PWA Studio
+PWA Studio for Adobe Commerce

 ## Issue
 The browser does not trust the generated SSL certificate of your local PWA Studio storefront.